 Pups bite because it is fun, it’s their way of playing, and it gains them attention.
 So, to punish the puppy, all we have to do is make the fun end.
 If you’re playing with your pup and his teeth touch you, yelp loudly and shrilly like a hurt puppy.
 (If this makes him MORE excited, or if you’re a guy who can’t really do this, BELLOW like he’s really hurt you).
-Immediately disengage yourself from him, and as calmly as you can, leave the pup behind (in a safe, puppy-proof place).
+Immediately disengage yourself from him, and as calmly as you can.
+Generally you can just stand up and remove your hands from reach.
 Give him the cold shoulder.
+Then go back to offering a toy to focus on.
+Under more extreme circumstances you can leave the pup behind (in a safe, puppy-proof place).
 You only have to leave him for a little bit (less than 5 minutes, probably).

 Meanwhile, make sure that your pup is getting lots of praise and attention when he is playing well and gently.
 Pups sometimes learn to bite you to get attention, so make sure that they are getting rewarded with attention when they’re being good, not when they’re being bad.